ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 and the `keepaliveTimeout` is enabled.

 A value greater than 1 is desired to provide robustness to loss of a keep-alive packet or its response.
-A larger value can increase the time to detect a path failure or to perform multipath fail-over {{multipath-policy}}.
-The special value `Disabled` means that the Local Endpoint does not need to monitor responses to keep-alive messages.

 ### Connection Group Transmission Scheduler {#conn-scheduler}